Flagsmith/flagsmith-docs/docs/guides-and-examples/staged-feature-rollouts.md

 ## How does it work

-Every Identity/Segment combination is combined and then hashed, and a floating point value between 0.0 and 1.0 is generated from this hash.
+Every Identity/Segment ID merged then hashed, and a floating point value between 0.0 and 1.0 is generated from this hash.
 This value is then evaluated against the "% Split" rule.

+### An Example

+So to take an example.
+For a single Identity, we perform the following steps:

+1. Take the internal Segment ID and their internal Identity ID and combine them into a single string
+2. We then hash that string
+3. We then generate a float value between 0 and 1 based on that hash

+So for every Segment/Identity combination, a value of between 0 and 1 is generated.
+Due to the hashing algorithm used, we ensure a consistent spread of values from 0 to 1.

+So lets say that number comes out at 0.351 for a particular Identity.
+If you create a Segment % split to be 30%, that Identity will not be included in that Segment because 0.351 is great than 0.3 (30%).
+If you then modify the Segment to be a 40% split, the Identity WILL be in that Segment because 0.4 > 0.351.
+That way you get a consistent experience as an end-user.
+This works because the ID of a Segment doesn't change after it has been created.

+A second Identity might have their value hash be equal to 0.94.
+In that case, they would not be in the Segment with the split at either 30% of 40%.